juha-ylikoski/dcase2020_task2/report.md

 ## Conclusions

-Here are some original and reconstructed spectrograms from our models.
+We have our code publicly available in repository[6].Here are some original and reconstructed spectrograms from our models.

 ![comparison of spectrograms for pump](pump_00_anomaly.png)